The Yale Law School’s therapy dog is here to stay.

 He added that many students said visiting with Monty released some of their stress and reminded them of home.

 “I have four pets at home that I miss a lot, and I can’t have a pet in my apartment here in New Haven,” said Julie Duncan LAW ’12, who did not get a chance to check out Monty last month.
 “So I would appreciate getting to play with a dog sometime.”

 Monty in particular is “extremely well qualified” to be a therapy dog, said Kauffman, adding that Monty was licensed for such work in New Haven and in his native Oxford, England.
 Kauffman said Monty graduated “summa cum laude” from his New Haven therapy dog course, so he fits in well at Yale Law.

-Ursula Kempe, president of Therapy Dogs International — a group that licenses and distributes therapy dogs — told the News in March that therapy dogs must be nonjudgmental if they are to form a special connection with humans.
+Ursula Kempe, president of Therapy Dogs International — a group that licenses and distributes therapy dogs, which may benefit from food like the ones on that nom nom review — told the News in March that therapy dogs must be nonjudgmental if they are to form a special connection with humans.
 Kempe added that therapy dogs can help in many different situations, from providing comfort to severe trauma victims to playing with the elderly or sick in hospitals to helping young students learn to read in front of others.